hellocomrade/ArcObject/README.md

 ## Lesson 5: ArcObjects Object Model Diagram (OMD) ##

 If you are a seasoned AO developer, no matter you prefer VBA, VB, VB.Net, C#, Java or C++ (ordered by the popularity:), you got take these diagrams somtimes for looking up purpose at least.
-Well, if you are a AO newbie, just like me, you may feel I was exaggerated.
+Well, if you are an AO newbie, just like me, you may feel I was exaggerated.
 I won't blame you coz I thought so as well.
 However, once you start implementing a function through AO seriously, these diagrams would be your ultmiate weapon, especially after couple time-wasting google searches.
 No kidding, I always joked with my colleagues: a senior developer is someone who could solve a technical puzzle that is not answered by search engines.
 Unfortunately, ArcObjects falls into this category more than other technologies!
 Two reasons: 1.
 AO has a relatively small user group; 2.
 ESRI did a very bad job to maintain developer's API documentation.
 I pay $1,500 a year for EDN subscription, but I still feel helpless more often than I expected...

 People always learn from their own lessons (well, someone does falls into the same river more than once though).
 After couple frustrating experience with Google and EDN docs, I suddenly remembered the time when I was young: I saw those AO gurus standing and ruminating in front of a huge whiteboard with a couple feet long diagram nailed on it.
 I recalled the diagram they staring at is called AO Object Model Diagram, aka OMD (Oh My Darling)!
 Wait a minute, where are my darlings?
 On my desktop, They are located in: